Strawberry-dreams/discord_bot/README.md

 # What you need
 Python 3.13 or later<br />
 Python libraries including discord.py, git, pip, python-dotenv<br />
+A Discord bot for legitimate use created on the Discord Developer Portal.
 Server platform to deploy the Discord bot<br />
 No need for a virtual environment as it only contains small functions.<br />
 <br />